 These criteria may be used for assessing the emergency plan as well as the emergency preparedness program in general.
-It must be recognized, however, that few State or local governments will have the need and/or capability to address all these issues and meet all these criteria to the fullest extent.
+It must be recognized, however, that few state or local governments will have the need or capability to address all these issues and meet all these criteria to the fullest extent.
 Resource limitations and the results of the hazards analysis will strongly influence the necessary degree of planning and preparedness.
 Those governmental units that do not have adequate resources are encouraged to seek assistance and take advantage of all resources that are available.

 Other criteria exist that could be used for assessing a community's preparedness and emergency planning.
-These include FEMA's CPG 1-35 (Hazard Identification, Capability Assessment and Multi-Year Development Plan for Local Governments) and CPG 1-8A.
-Additionally, States may have issued criteria for assessing capability.
+These include FEMA's SLG 101 (Guide for All-Hazard Emergency Operations Planning).
+Additionally, states may have issued criteria for assessing capability.

-C.2 THE CRITERIA
+D.2 THE CRITERIA

-C.2.1 Hazards Analysis
+D.2.1 Hazards Analysis

-"Hazards Analysis" includes the procedures for determining the susceptibility or vulnerability of a geographical area to a hazardous materials release, for identifying potential sources of a hazardous materials release from fixed facilities that manufacture, process, or otherwise use, store, or dispose of materials that are generally considered hazardous in an unprotected environment.
+Hazards Analysis includes the procedures for determining the susceptibility or vulnerability of a geographical area to a hazardous materials release, for identifying potential sources of a hazardous materials release from fixed facilities that manufacture, process, or otherwise use, store, or dispose of materials that are generally considered hazardous when released into an uncontrolled environment.
 This also includes an analysis of the potential or probable hazard of transporting hazardous materials through a particular area.